Enjoy my Primal Diet – Modern Health podcast on this topic on the player above or on iTunes.

 3).
 Selenium: Iodine in excess can trigger autoimmune thyroiditis IF Selenium is deficient.
 Keep those daily Brazil Nuts coming, and/or take a Selenium several days a week.

 4).
-And Selenium again: Selenium helps clear Mercury from the body, along with other antioxidants for the liver.
+And Selenium again: Selenium helps clear heavy metals and pollutants from the body, working with other antioxidants for the liver.
 This superior anitoxidant has a unique form of Glutathione plus Selenium and other cofactors.

 5).
 Systemic Formulas Gf-Thyroid has seaweed as well as thyroid nutrients and homeopathic Thyroid 6X.
 It is a top seller in my clinic but NOT if you’re already taking thyroid hormone.
 Check it out here.